JamieHeather/stitchr/docs/importing.rst

 * Whatever script is importing ``stitchr`` will need to initialise the necessary data using the ``get_imgt_data`` function in the ``stitchrfunctions`` script

-    * This must be done *for each chain*
+    * This must be done *per chain* that needs to be stitched
-    * Therefore if users wish to stitch heterodimers or multiple chains in one session, they must generate the necessary data as separate variables or dictionary entries
+    * Therefore if users wish to stitch heterodimers or multiple loci in one session, they must generate the necessary data as separate variables or dictionary entries
     * The underlying data to be stitched must be installed in the ``stitchr`` data directory (see the :ref:`input-data-label` section)

 * The core ``stitch`` function works on **single rearrangements**